-Designed for The Soul of the City Exhibition as a part of Marmomac 2017
+Designed for The Soul of the City Exhibition as part of Marmomac 2017

-“The Condensed installation has successfully navigated the long established relations between stone, city and form to create a 21st century iteration of stone using digital tools.
-The tools have changed but as Derinboğaz’s architecture shows the ability to fashion stone to our times still retains the traces of human habitation dating thousands of years.” – Gökhan Karakuş, Arredamento Mimarlık, issue 315.
+“The Condensed installation has successfully navigated the long-established relations between stone, city and form, to create a 21st century iteration of stone using digital tools.
+The tools have changed but, as Derinboğaz’s architecture shows, the ability to fashion stone to our times still retains the traces of human habitation dating back thousands of years.” – Gökhan Karakuş, Arredamento Mimarlık: Issue 315.

-Condense, an installation designed by Salon, is showcasing how the essence of natural stone and the city is concentrated through similar formations.
+Condense, an installation designed by Salon, showcases how the essence of natural stone and the city are concentrated through similar formations.

-Taking Nero’s Rome as a reference, we can develop different readings to today’s metropolis.
+Taking Nero’s Rome as a reference, we can develop different readings for today’s metropolis.

-The idea of the installation is based on creating a connection between the formations of the natural stone and the emergence of the cities.
-While investigating the relationship between the cities and the formations, the design team took the way how Metamorphic rock responses to gravity and pressure as a reference.
+The idea of the installation is based on creating a connection between the formations of natural stone and the emergence of cities.
+While investigating the relationship between the cities and the formations, the design team took the way Metamorphic rock responds to gravity and pressure as a reference.

-Metamorphic rocks form through any other existing rock exposed to extremely intense heat and pressure.
+Metamorphic rocks form through the exposure of any other existing rock to extremely intense heat and pressure.

-As the gravity and pressure form the Metamorphic Rock; urban facts such as migration, housing, trade and finance compress the city.
+Just as gravity and pressure form the Metamorphic Rock; urban facts such as migration, housing, trade and finance compress the city.
 In Condense, this transformation of pre-existing and current forms generates a future projection for cities through the surfaces of natural marble walls.
-Rethinking the wall as a fact representing a concentrated city, Condense shows this intense formations by taking the crystals of the marble as design language, reflecting marble’s natural spiral form and cycle within the installation.
+Rethinking the wall as a fact representing a concentrated city, Condense shows these intense formations by taking the crystals of the marble as a design language, reflecting marble’s natural spiral form and cycle within the installation.